brookeburdick/CheckinChecker/README.md

 **Troubleshooting**

 If a user calls in to re-enroll, or if there is an error with the prompts, you can run a command in Terminal to stop getting the prompts.
-This can be added to Self Service as well (but is useless until the user is checking back into Jamf).
 Once a Mac checks back in, the program will automatically stop the prompts and unload the LaunchDaemon, but it can also be done manually.

-sudo launchctl bootout system/com.checkincheckerprompt
+_sudo launchctl bootout system/com.checkincheckerprompt_

+If you do not see any checkin dates in the jamfcheckinlog.txt make sure you have the daily checkin policy deployed.

 Logs can be found at: /private/tmp/CheckinChecker/checkinchecker.log